MoinSebi/gretl/README.md

 ## Usage

 ### ID2INT
-Convert any string as node identifier to numeric.
+Convert any string-based node identifier to numeric values.

 **Comment**: Do not use when graph is already digits only.
 The order of identifier does not reflect a sorted graph structure.
 I highly advise to use ```odgi sort``` on the graph.
 If not, some statistics are not very meaningful.
 ```text